dsmyda/Janet/README.md

 ### Least Privilege

-Please only give openquery the least amount of privilege required to answer your questions.
+openquery should only be given the least amount of privilege required to answer your questions.
 Our recommendation

 1. Create a seperate database user
 2. Supply a read-only connection
-3. Restrict who has access to OpenQuery's APIs
+3. Restrict who has access to openquery's APIs

-### Smallest Synthesis
+### Minimal Synthesis

 It's recommended that you synthesize subsets of your database schema to answer specific and/or frequent questions.
-This reduces the size of the prompt sent to OpenAI, which will save you money and improve the accuracy of the results.
+This reduces the context length, saving you money and ensuring broad model support.

 ## HTTP API